-355 SUFISM: ISLAMIC MYSTICISM
+RELS 355 SUFISM: ISLAMIC MYSTICISM

-Content: An exploration of the historical roots and branches of Sufi Islam, including the search for the "inner meaning" of the Qur'an, complex metaphysical formulations, ascetic assertions, meditation practices, devotional ruminations on love, and Sufi poetry and music.
+Content: The historical roots and branches of Sufi Islam, including the search for the "inner meaning" of the Qur'an, complex metaphysical formulations, ascetic assertions, meditation practices, devotional ruminations on love, and Sufi poetry and music.
 Discussion of the important role of Sufism in the spread of Islam.
 Muslim critiques of Sufism and Sufi responses.